Runge-Kutta Lawson schemes for stochastic differential equations: Convergence of SRK Lawson schemes

 \subsection{Numerical example}

-In this section, we numerically show the strong ($p$) and weak ($\tilde{p}$) order of convergence of the {following} schemes. \begin{itemize} \item the Euler--Maruyama DSL scheme (\enquote{EM DSL}), \cref{equ:driftEuler} with $A_m=0$ for $m>0$, with expected strong and weak convergence orders $p=0.5$ and $\tilde{p}=1$, \item the Platen DSL scheme (\enquote{Platen DSL}), {defined in \cref{equ:driftPlaten} for $M=1$}, {with} $A_m=0$ for $m>0$, with expected strong and weak convergence orders $p=1$ and $\tilde{p}=1$, \item the Midpoint FSL scheme (\enquote{Midpoint FSL}), \cref{equ:fullMidpoint}, with expected strong and weak convergence orders $p=1$ and $\tilde{p}=1$. {In the numerical experiments, the implicit equation will be solved with a modified Newton method, evaluating the Jacobian only once per time step.} \item {the Platen strong order $1.5$ DSL scheme (\enquote{Platen 1.5 DSL}), defined in \cref{sec:Platen15} for $M=1$, with $A_m=0$ for $m>0$, with expected strong convergence order $p=1.5$.
-For this scheme, we only demonstrate numerically the order of strong convergence.} \item {the Platen weak order $2.0$ DSL scheme (\enquote{Platen 2.0 DSL}), defined in \cref{sec:Platen2} for $M=1$, with $A_m=0$ for $m>0$, with expected weak convergence order $p=2.0$.
-For this scheme, we only demonstrate numerically the order of weak convergence.} \end{itemize} To numerically investigate the {orders} of convergence, we {will} use the mildly stiff {\ito} SDE
+In this section, we numerically show the strong ($p$) and weak ($\tilde{p}$) order of convergence of the {following} schemes: \begin{itemize} \item {T}he Euler--Maruyama DSL scheme (\enquote{EM DSL}), \cref{equ:driftEuler} with $A_m=0$ for $m>0$, with expected strong and weak convergence orders $p=0.5$ and $\tilde{p}=1$. \item {T}he Platen DSL scheme (\enquote{Platen DSL}), {defined in \cref{equ:driftPlaten} for $M=1$}, {with} $A_m=0$ for $m>0$, with expected strong and weak convergence orders $p=1$ and $\tilde{p}=1$. \item {T}he Midpoint FSL scheme (\enquote{Midpoint FSL}), \cref{equ:fullMidpoint}, with expected strong and weak convergence orders $p=1$ and $\tilde{p}=1$.
+In the numerical experiments, the {solution of the} implicit equation will be {approximated with one single Newton step}, evaluating the Jacobian once per time step{, which has been proved sufficient to maintain the correct order, see \cite{debrabant08bao}.
+For the below example, we also tested numerically that the results are not influenced significantly by doing more iterations.} \item {T}he Platen strong order $1.5$ DSL scheme (\enquote{Platen 1.5 DSL}), defined in \cref{sec:Platen15} for $M=1$, with $A_m=0$ for $m>0$, with expected strong convergence order $p=1.5$.
+For this scheme, we only demonstrate numerically the order of strong convergence. \item {T}he Platen weak order $2.0$ DSL scheme (\enquote{Platen 2.0 DSL}), defined in \cref{sec:Platen2} for $M=1$, with $A_m=0$ for $m>0$, with expected weak convergence order $p=2.0$.
+For this scheme, we only demonstrate numerically the order of weak convergence. \end{itemize} {For our numerical investigations we will use the mildly stiff {\ito} SDE}